LayerManager/layman/doc/rest.md

 - *files_to_upload*: List of objects.
 It's present only if **file** parameter contained file names.
 See [POST Workspace Layers](#post-workspace-layers) response to find out more.

 ### DELETE Workspace Layer
-Delete existing layer and all associated sources, including data file, vector DB table or normalized raster file.
+Delete existing layer and all associated sources except external DB table published using `external_table_uri`.
+So it deletes e.g. data file, vector internal DB table or normalized raster file.
 The currently running [asynchronous tasks](async-tasks.md) of affected layer are aborted.

 #### Request
 No action parameters.